thiagolg123/Json-to-Object/README.md

 This an API for save an Object in file, write with json, and read this file and transform this json in an Object;

-To view an example pliz look the MainTest class.
+To view an example please look the MainTest class.

 $-$´^ -->